mcographics/TANYA-AI/README.md

 - ffmpeg (for `pydub` or TTS playback)

-IF THERE ARE ISSUES SETTING UP LLAMA FOR CUDA GPU PURPOSES, I'VE PROVIDED THE CUDA_COMPILED VERSION -- https://drive.google.com/drive/folders/1VZNCJgjiAAJIzD2EV0YMERGZ3itMKBlm?usp=sharing ALSO, THE MODEL I'M USING.
+IF THERE ARE ISSUES SETTING UP LLAMA FOR CUDA GPU PURPOSES, I'VE PROVIDED THE CUDA_COMPILED VERSION ALSO, THE MODEL I'M USING (SEE ZIP FILES)

+### 🔗 Downloads
+For prebuilt models and runtime files, visit https://drive.google.com/drive/folders/1VZNCJgjiAAJIzD2EV0YMERGZ3itMKBlm?usp=sharing

 ---

 ## 🛠️ Build Instructions